iamthejao/BayesianReconciliation/README.md

 * `enforceKhOne` : kh=1 (TRUE) or kh=h (FALSE) experiment. default: FALSE

 * `sampleSize` : Sample size for sampled mean, median, ES, etc. default: 100000

-* `runPositive` : Apply positivity constraint and samples from truncated normal (gibbs sampling).
-This makes the algorithm heavier and should be studied for future work. default: FALSE.

 The reconciliation results are saved scattered in the folder `results` according to the batch split used with the name following the pattern `{h}_{dset}_{fmethod}_{from_split}to{to_split}.csv` as in `2_tourism_ets_28to35`
 The file shows the mae, rmse and energy score for many combinations of groups of the hierarchy (All, Upper, Bottom, etc) and reconciliation schemes (BottomUp, pMinT, LG) and the Base forecasts.